BondoS/debounce-throttle/README.md

-## Question: Explain and implement a debounce and throttle functions that accepts a function as a parameter then use this parameter as a callback function.
+## Question: Explain and implement a debounce and throttle functions that accepts the callback function as a parameter.

 ### What is debounce? 🍰